Installation on OpenShift 4

 We recommend to install all third party services in one OpenShift project.
 It will be referred to as

-in the further course.
+foundation in the further course.

 Create project foundation

-As OpenShift cluster admin create a new project called foundation
+As OpenShift cluster admin create a new project called foundation.

 Install Helm Tiller